risingwavelabs/rfcs/rfcs/0026-memory-control.md

 ### Action: How to release the memory?

 - **Streaming**: We have implemented a CN-level LRU Manager to control the watermark epoch of all stateful operators.
 Once memory usage reaches the limit, the watermark epoch will be increased to evict some least-recent entries.
 See [RFC: Yet another simple idea for memory management](https://singularity-data.quip.com/CldAAcFmzZSO/Yet-another-simple-idea-for-memory-management) for details.
-- **Batch**: We release the memory from batch queries by simply killing the queries with the largest memory consumption.
+- **Batch**: We release the memory from batch engine by simply killing 1 or more running queries with the largest memory consumption.
+The implementation of `kill()` should be identical to handling `Ctrl+C`.
+I think an `AtomicBool` can make it work.

 Notice that the background coroutine works in an async style, that is, there is no strict guarantee that a task must be killed **immediately** once the memory usage exceeds the limit.